DawievLill/DawievLill/README.md

 - Cloud computing (`GCP` and `AWS`)
 - Continous-time heterogeneous agent modelling

+You are free to use the code for my courses in any way you wish.
+I have borrowed from so many people that I feel it is only fitting to make things freely available.
+Normally, I try to provide reference to code that I have used.

 <!--
 **DawievLill/DawievLill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.